 History of the Fed's Response to Inflation

 Fed Chairman Paul Volcker raised rates to end the instability.
 He kept them there despite the 1981 recession.
 That finally controlled inflation because people knew prices had stopped rising.

 The next chairman, Alan Greenspan, followed Volcker's example.
 During the 2001 recession, the Fed lowered interest rates to end the recession.
 By mid-2004, it slowly but deliberately raised rates to avoid inflation.

 How Well the Fed Is Controlling Inflation Now

-Since the 2008 financial crisis, the Fed focused on preventing another recession.
+After the 2008 financial crisis, the Fed focused on preventing another recession.
 During the crisis, the Fed created many innovative programs.
-They quickly pumped trillions of dollar of liquidity to keep banks solvent.
+It quickly pumped tens of billions of dollars of liquidity to keep banks solvent.

 Many were worried that this would create inflation once the global economy recovered.
 But the Fed created an exit plan to wind down the innovative programs, and ended quantitative easing and its purchases of Treasurys.

 During the 2020 pandemic, the Fed had to ramp up its quantitative easing and reduce interest rates to combat the swift onset of a recession.
 The federal funds rate dropped to 0%-0.25% and helped buoy the economy.
 By 2021, the economy showed strong signs of recovery.
 However, in October, inflation rose to a startling 6.2% year-on-year, a level not seen since 1990.

 By March 2022, inflation had soared to 8.5%, prompting the Fed to raise interest rates for the first time since 2018.
 The Fed increased interest rates again at the May 2022 FOMC meeting, this time by half a percentage point (50 basis points).
 The target fed funds rate was increased to between 0.75% and 1.00% on May 4, 2022.

 How does raising interest rates curb inflation?